ryan-hmd/bible-abbreviation/README.md

 ### ⚡ Error handling

 For a better user experience, the `Abbreviator` class methods don't throw any exceptions.
 The `getTag` and `getTitle` methods will return `null` if the book provided as a parameter does not exist.
 For `getTitle`, if the given format is unknown, the default parameter previously defined (by the constructor or by you) will be used.
-In the same way, for `setSize` and `setLang`, if the respective parameters provided are not supported, the default parameters will be reset to their initial values, `short` and `en_US` respectively.
+In the same way, for `setSize` and `setLang`, if the respective parameters provided are not supported, the default parameters will be reset to their initial values, `short` and `en` respectively.
 Finally, to optimize loading of i18n data, if you try to set the language to the same value as the current one, the class will detect it and will not make any changes.

 <a name="languages"></a>

 ## 🌍 Internationalization

 English and French are the only two languages supported at the moment.
 We'll be working on integrating other languages in the future, but if you'd like to see a language available on the module quickly, please open a PR on our [Github](https://github.com/ryan-hmd/bible-abbreviation/pulls).

-<a name="notes"></a>

-## ❓ Notes

-As the class is designed so that parameters can be modified at any time, it is theoretically unnecessary to instantiate multiple `Abbreviator` objects.
-As each instance of `Abbreviator` loads a JSON file in the corresponding language, it is strongly recommended not to instantiate multiple objects of the `Abbreviator` class for performance optimization reasons.

-We're working on a new structure for the i18n internationalization folder to optimize data loading.
-This improvement is not a high priority, since the module currently supports only two languages, but the release of this optimization will be backward-compatible.

 <a name="contribute"></a>